-Already in service with NHS Scotland, The Radio Data Networks Sewer Stack Monitor is designed to provide an early warning of blockages in sewer stacks, pipes, ducts, gullies, and culverts.
+Already in service with NHS Scotland, The Radio Data Networks Urinal Blockage Alarm is easy to retrofit to provide an early warning of blockages in small-bore, sewer stacks, pipes, ducts, gullies, and culverts.

-Battery powered, the unit can be installed anywhere and can be used independently, connected to a local BMS system or alarm via an on-board isolation relay.
+Battery or 6V dc powered, the unit can be installed anywhere and can be used independently, connected to a local BMS system or alarm via an on-board isolation relay.
 The unit’s display is easy to read giving three levels of warning and a bleep whenever an issue is detected.

 Wireless Version of the Sewer Stack Alarm with Sentinel Receiver

 The units may be also be supplied with a wireless interface permitting it to talk to a remote alarm panel via one of Radio Data Networks Sewer Sentinel Receivers or a Gateway Receiver.